natty1712/Holiday/AndroidUpdate.txt

-Custom Start Engine - Change the search engine of Safari to any URL
+Lock Bars - Lock the top and buttom bar into place while scrolling